Skip to main content

 Image

-Balconies are more expensive, but they offer a fantastic way to enjoy the ocean views and fresh air from the comfort of your stateroom.
+Balconies are more expensive, but they allow guests to enjoy the ocean views and fresh air from the comfort of their stateroom.
 This upgrade is essential for many cruisers, as it allows them to sip morning coffee on their balcony or watch the sunset.

 Ocean-view cabins are a great middle-ground for those who want natural light to illuminate their stateroom each morning but don't want to shell out the extra money for a balcony.